pysat/pysatMissions/docs/tutorial.rst

 Currently, two orbital propagators are included with pysatMissions.
-The :ref:`missions_sgp4` instrument uses the wgs72 gravity model to provide satellite position and velocity in ECI co-ordinates.
-The :ref:`missions_ephem` instrument uses the ephem pysat package to calculate an orbit in lat/lon/alt and ECEF co-ordinates.
+The :ref:`missions_sgp4` instrument uses the wgs72 gravity model to provide satellite position and velocity in ECI coordinates.
+The :ref:`missions_ephem` instrument uses the ephem pysat package to calculate an orbit in lat/lon/alt and ECEF coordinates.
 As an example, it also loads a series of empirical models to provide simulated magnetic data as an aid for mission planning.

 The orbital propagators are activated by the load command, similar to any